rahmanidashti/nutch-element-filter/README.md

 # Nutch Plugin
-Nutch 2.3.1 plugin for Whitelisting/Blacklisting specific HTML elements.
+{Nutch}[http://nutch.apache.org/] 2.3.1 plugin for Whitelisting/Blacklisting specific HTML elements.

 ## element-filter
 Sometimes (I think most of time) you just need some of the element in the web pages, means you need a neat content.
 So, you will consider it with **HTML tag or selector** in your pages.